Answered! Jump to accepted answer.

 It seems they are equally valid alternatives.

-This relates to:Ne ... pas grand-chose = Not much (negation) -
+This question relates to:French lesson "Ne ... pas grand-chose = Not much (negation)"

 Kwiziq language super star

 Yes you can say " Je n'ai pas beaucoup à lire" but you are more likely to hear "Je n'ai pas grand-chose à lire".